 After Obtaining Medicare, What Can Cause You to Lose it?

 After you get Medicare, it’s still possible to lose your health coverage.
 Recovering from what qualified you for Medicare will result in a cessation of services.
-For people with End Stage Renal Disease, for example, Medicare coverage ends a year after you end dialysis treatments, or three years after a kidney transplant.
+For people with End-Stage Renal Disease, for example, Medicare coverage ends a year after you end dialysis treatments, or three years after a kidney transplant.
 If you recover from a disability that qualified you for Medicare, services may also end.
 Below, we’ll explain some circumstances that can result in a loss of Medicare coverage.

 Failure to Pay for Premiums

 Falling behind on payments is an easy way to lose Medicare coverage.
-Everyone on Original Medicare must pay a monthly premium for Part B, and if you haven’t paid Medicare taxes for 40 quarters or more, you will also pay premiums for Part A. Failure to make your premium payments for a month will result in a Second Notice, which will give you a deadline by which you must make your payment.
+Everyone on Original Medicare must pay a monthly premium for Part B. If you haven’t paid Medicare taxes for 40 quarters or more, you will also pay premiums for Part A. Failure to make your premium payments for a month will result in a Second Notice, which will give you a deadline by which you must make your payment.
 Not doing so will result in a Delinquent Notice.
 Continuing not to pay your premiums on the 25th day of the month means your Medicare coverage can be discontinued.
 This includes your Medicare Advantage, Medicare Supplement, and Medicare Part D coverage, which you cannot receive without Original Medicare.

 Medicare Fraud or “Disruptive Behavior”